amaiyazinggg/orbslam3_ros_mac/README.md

-# orbslam3_ros_mac
+# ORB SLAM3 with ROS on Mac
-Instructions to run ORB_SLAM3 with ROS on Apple Silicon Macs
+Instructions to run ORB_SLAM3 with ROS on Apple Silicon Macs.
+I have compiled all the steps and changes to get ORB SLAM3 to run on Apple Silicon Macs with ROS.
+Some of the steps and changes have been pointed out by others

+## Installing ROS on Mac (skip ahead if already done)
+Follow the steps given here: [Installing ROS on Mac](https://atom-robotics-lab.github.io/wiki/markdown/ros/ROS_installation/installation_on_mac.html) to install ROS on Mac.